gburghardt/element_store/README.md

 ## ElementStore

-ElementStore is utility class for managing and caching references to Document Object Model nodes inside a root node.
+ElementStore is a utility class for managing and caching references to Document Object Model nodes inside a root node.
 It has few dependencies and integrates well with existing JavaScript libraries and frameworks.